 With 81 percent of data breaches being due to weak, reused, or stolen passwords, turning on Multi-Factor Authentication (MFA) for all of your apps is necessary.
 In this article, we'll show you how to setup MFA for your Office 365 account paired with the Microsoft Authenticator smartphone app.

 While setting up MFA is an essential step, it is only one portion of a five step comprehensive email security strategy.
-This blog is the 5th post of a 5 post series titled Email Security: The Complete Guide.
+This blog is the 5th post of a 5 post series titled Your Complete Guide to Microsoft Email Security.
 The 5 steps to email security are:

 - Configure DKIM, DMARC, SPF